Best Walking Trails in The Grampians

 A family-friendly side-trip in Brambuk National Park

-Also in the area, and better suited for families is Fyan’s Creek Loop, which is an easy 2.2km circuit that takes about 45 minutes.
-The well-marked paths are suitable for all ages and lead you on a leisurely stroll through wetlands, creek habitat and open eucalypt forests.
-Spot wildlife grazing in the open grassy areas, from kangaroos and emus to wild deer, then finish at the Brambuk National Park and Cultural Centre where you can learn about the indigenous history and Dreaming of Gariwerd (The Grampians)
+A family friendly side trip is Fyan’s Creek Loop.
+This is an easy 2.2km circuit that takes about 45 minutes.
+The well-marked paths are suitable for all ages and lead you on a leisurely stroll.
+You will pass through wetlands, creek habitat and open eucalypt forests.
+Spot wildlife grazing in the open grassy areas, from kangaroos and emus to wild deer.
+Finish at the Brambuk National Park and Cultural Centre.
+This is where you can learn about the indigenous history and Dreaming of Gariwerd (The Grampians)

 Mt Rosea Loop Walk